Puff pastry blueberry turnovers make a quick and easy dessert treat - they're ready to enjoy in less than an hour!

-Blueberry turnovers are easier than ever - puff pastry makes whipping these up a breeze.
+Puff pastry blueberry turnovers are handheld pies that can be made in 40 minutes or less right at home.
 Buttery and flaky puff pastry is filled with blueberry pie filling and baked in the oven until golden brown.

-Serve these turnovers anytime you're in the mood for a sweet treat.
-They make a great grab and go dessert for summer parties and picnics (like the Fourth of July), when blueberry season is at its peak.
+Serve blueberry turnovers anytime you're in the mood for a sweet treat.
+They make a great dessert for summer parties like the Fourth of July, when blueberry season is at its peak.

 Ingredients and substitutions